sittingherelikeaboss/Defend-Me/README.md

 ## 📖 Description

-This is a take-home project for a technical interview for a company.

 This application is written in Python for the Flask backend and React.js for the frontend.

 ## Functionality